25th October 2012

 Many of the sections have been re-constituted, including the following:

-For more details on SIC 2007: implementation in ONS (104 Kb Pdf) view our PDF.
+For more details on SIC 2007: implementation in ONS (104 Kb Pdf) view the linked file.

 GVA per head is a useful way of comparing regions of different sizes.
 It is not, however, a measure of regional productivity as the population estimates used to calculate it include the economically inactive population.
 ONS produces estimates of regional GVA per filled job and GVA per hour worked in the Productivity Statistical Bulletin.